jeremymiller00/Jeremy-Miller/README.md

 * Model delivered with 93% Precision and 100% Completeness, both above the acceptance targets.
 * Outcome: Must-have feature for go-live of new product, enabling new sales.

-### Refine and Implement 3-Part Cycle for Data Science Steering Group
+### Design and Implement 3-Part Cycle for Data Science Steering Group
 * Provided clarifying structure to help steering group meet it's goals.
 * Garnered support from all key stakeholders.
 * Implemented 3-part cycle from start of 2022 with clear success definition for each step in the cycle; met success definition 94% of the time.